mythaxis/mythaxis.github.io/content/archive.md

 ## Back Issues

-Since 2020, ***Mythaxis Magazine*** has shifted to a quarterly release schedule with a shiny new design opened its doors to contributors from around the world.
+Since 2020, ***Mythaxis Magazine*** has shifted to a quarterly release schedule with a shiny new design and opened its doors to contributors from around the world.
 You can find our recent back issues here:

 {{< back-issues-list >}}

 ## The Original Archive

-Finally, here you can find the more than one hundred-and-fifty pieces of fiction assembled by ***Mythaxis Magazine***'s founder, [Gil Williamson](issue-22/editorial.html).
-We've also preserved the hand-coded format of the original zine as a lasting legacy of his varied talents.
+Finally, here you can find the more than one hundred-and-fifty pieces of fiction assembled by ***Mythaxis Magazine***'s founder, [Gil Williamson](issue-22/editorial.html), as well as our memorial issue to celebrate his memory.
+We've also preserved the hand-coded format of the original zine as a lasting testimony to his varied talents.
 Enjoy!

 - [Issue&nbsp;22: Apr 20](issue-22/index.html)
 - [Issue&nbsp;21: Feb 18](indexissuev21.htm)